-How to clean the inside of the cooling system
+■ How to clean the inside of the cooling system

-- Things to prepare - Container for cooling water

-Capacity: 3.70 Qts.
-(3.5 L) or more

-- · Hose for supplying water - 1) Swing the upper structure so that the drain plug (P) is positioned in the middle of the right and left crawlers. - 2) Place the container for cooling water under the drain plug (P). - 3) Remove the cover (1) under the starter switch.
-Slowly turn and remove the radiator cap (2), and pour in a washing agent.
-Then, mount the radiator cap (2).
+- Things to prepare - Container for cooling water Capacity (with sub-tank capacity): 9.5 Qts.
+(9 L) or more - · Hose for supplying the water - 1) Swing the upper structure so that the drain plug is positioned in the middle of the right and left crawlers. - 2) Put the container for cooling water under the drain plug. - Remove the cover, slowly remove the radiator cap, pour in the washing agent and mount the cap.